fusorjs/dom/README.md

-# @fusorjs/dom
+# Fusor

-Fusor is a simple, functional Javascript library that declaratively creates and updates DOM nodes.
+Fusor is a simple Javascript library that helps declaratively create and update DOM elements.

 > It fuses DOM elements.